 When choosing disposable postpartum pads you may want to start with the same brand you use during your period or menstrual cycle.
 This brand may deliver what you like about your go-to pad in a larger, more absorbent postpartum option.

-Types of pads
+Types of Pads

 There are two main types of postpartum pads: disposable and cloth or reusable.
-There are a wide variety of options within each of these categories, but the disposable pads are more readily available in most stores.
+There are a wide variety of options within each of these categories, but disposable pads are more readily available in most stores.
 Either option is fine, but keep in mind you will be busy and pretty exhausted.
 Because of this many new moms go with the disposable option.

 The Best Postpartum Pads